smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

 |Hold Notification|boolean|true|false|Should the notification stay on the display until it's manually dismissed?
 (Overrides Duration)|
 |Duration (in seconds)|number|0|30|Sets how long the app should be displayed.
 0 is global app time|

-### 1. Create Notification
+## 1. Create Sensor App
-With this Blueprint, you can send a notification to the clock.
+With this Blueprint, you can create a sensor App on the clock that is part of the app cycle.

 **Fields:**